stepbert/boots/README.md

 boots
 =====

-Laravel 4 package allowing to rapidly create modules/plugins and encapsulate them in separate files.
+Laravel 4 package allowing to create a Style guide composed of components or plugins seperated and encapsulated.

 # What can we do with it?

-- Create an HTML snippet.
+- Separate and encapsulate components
-- Test a javascript plugin.
+- Create a javascript plugin
-- Create a demo page for a module/plugin.
+- Create a page layout containing components

 # Requirements